dfrappart/AKSLab/02_Getting_Started_with_Pod.md

 ```

-Modify the revious manifest as follow.
+Modify the previous manifest as follow.
 Note the `---` used to separate the namespace resource from the pod configuration.

 ```yaml